FreeDSx/LDAP/docs/Server/Configuration.md

 ------------------
 #### setAllowAnonymous

 Whether anonymous binds should be allowed.
+Governs both RFC 4513 mechanisms: an anonymous bind (empty DN and password) and an unauthenticated bind (a DN with an empty password).
+Either way the connection ends up anonymous, so the DN carries no authorization.

+Reading the RootDSE needs no bind at all, so leaving this off does not prevent discovery.

 **Default**: `false`